 Maria Lemos is well-known in the fashion industry as the founder of influential showroom and PR agency, Rainbowwave.
 She opened Mouki Mou on Chiltern Street in 2013, which is more like a gallery than a shop.
 Products share a minimalist, neutral aesthetic, with a focus on handcraftsmanship and quality fabrics.
-This season’s chic edit includes woven-leather bags by Belgium’s Dragon Diffusion, sculptural jewellery by New York’s Ted Muehling and tableware by British ceramicist Ali Hewson.
+This season’s covetable edit includes woven-leather bags by Belgium’s Dragon Diffusion, sculptural jewellery by New York’s Ted Muehling and tableware by British ceramicist Ali Hewson.

 11am – 7pm, 29 Chiltern Street, Marylebone, London W1U 7PJ, moukimou.com

 Cire Trudon, Chiltern Street

 Chiltern Street also lays claim to the only standalone Cire Trudon boutique in Europe, outside of France.
-Founded in 1643, Cire Trudon is the oldest candlemaker in the world, and originally provided flickering light to the Palace of Versailles, as well as Napoleon and Mary Antoinette.
+Founded in 1643, Cire Trudon is the oldest candlemaker in the world and originally provided flickering light to the Palace of Versailles, as well as Napoleon and Mary Antoinette.
 Furnished with reclaimed wooden floors, French wallpaper and ornate chandeliers, this beautifully scented and darkly ambient space has an air of old-worldly Parisian charm.
-It stocks Cire Trudon's complete collection of fragrant candles and room sprays, alongside pick 'n' mix tapered candlesticks in an enticing spectrum of shades.
+It stocks Cire Trudon's complete collection of fragrant candles and room sprays, alongside pick 'n' mix tapered candlesticks in an enticing spectrum of appealing shades.

 10am – 7pm (closed Monday and Sunday), 36 Chiltern St, Marylebone, London W1U 7QJ, trudon.com

 Jessica McCormack, Carlos Place

-You would be forgiven for mistaking Jessica McCormack's destination boutique for an art gallery or private home.
-The five-storey Georgian townhouse on Carlos Place in Mayfair curates her fine jewellery collections amongst a cornucopia of antiques, books and curious ephemera, alongside a self-playing piano and a rotating collection of contemporary world art.
+You would be forgiven for mistaking Jessica McCormack's destination boutique in Mayfair for an art gallery or private home.
+The five-storey Georgian townhouse curates her fine jewellery collections amongst a cornucopia of antiques, books and curious ephemera, alongside a self-playing piano and a rotating collection of contemporary world art.
 It is very much a shop though, and a welcoming one at that.
 Drop by to view the New Zealand-born designer’s enticing array of modern diamond jewellery, created using centuries-old techniques.

 10am – 5pm, 7 Carlos Place, Mayfair, London W1K 3AR, jessicamccormack.com